LOUIS – A chic and sleek foodie heaven overlooking the Viktualienmarkt.

 - Laundry: The hotel offers a laundry service (surcharge).

-- Parking: On-site parking available at €22/day.
+- Parking: Parking available at €22/day.
 Free electric car charging.

 - Extras: Roof terrace, private dining room, bicycles, free newspapers.